Billy Eckstine’s Dark Mirror

 In 1944, the Billy Eckstine Orchestra became the first bop big band.
 He shaped the future of jazz, bringing in Dizzy Gillespie, Dexter Gordon, Miles Davis and Sarah Vaughn.

 Going solo, Eckstine recorded over a dozen hits in the late 1940s.
 But that string ended shortly after the Life spread appeared.

 “It changed everything…Before that, he had a tremendous following…and it just offended the white community,” Tony Bennett told Ginell.
 And Billy Taylor summed up: “…coverage and that picture just slammed the door shut for him”

 So, Henry Luce approved publishing the photo because it showed social progress, but it also spurred the opposite.

-Billy Eckstine’s sacrifice paved the way for 1960s protests and advances in civil rights that followed.
+Billy Eckstine’s sacrifice stirred the grounds for 1960s protests and advances in civil rights that followed.
 The battle’s not won, but racists aren’t able to cause this much damage.

 But Billy Eckstine’s dark mirror can’t be erased.
 As much as it show how far we’ve come, it also tells us we have a ways to go.

 Categories: Assorted Ideas